filegator/filegator/docs/configuration/tmpfs.md

 - When uploading files, chunks are stored in the TMP folder before merging and moving to the final storage destination
 - When creating and extracting archives (zip files)
 - When downloading multiple files, they are copied into TMP folder before zipping
+- To count and lock excessive login attempts

 Tmp files are usually removed immediately after the use.
 For expired files, configurable garbage collection is used: